supposedly/dialect-museum/README.md

 This gives away a little something hidden in our Rs.
 What it tells us is that the English language used to have an R sound that was always pronounced, and that the British people that came to colonize North America still had that R in their accents.
-It was only after the standard American accent had established itself that mainstream British pronunciation must've lost that R — by pure chance!
+It was only after the General American accent had established itself that mainstream British pronunciation must've lost that R — and, of course, it's only by pure chance that they lost it.
+(The full story involves a lot of WW2 politics, too.
+Really fascinating.)

 ### Running it home